HITsz-TMG/DebateArena/README.md

 git clone https://github.com/HITsz-TMG/DebateArena.git
 ```
 ### (Optional) Deployling local large language models
 To get model response, you need model APIs.
 There are two classes of APIs.
 One is public API, the other is deployling local large language models.
 If you want to deploy local services, you need enough computing power.
-Currently we support 4 models.
+Currently we support 4 models(vicuna, baichuan2, llama2 and openchat).
 The services is based on flask.
 ```bash
 python app_vicuna.py
 python app_baichuan2.py